-The 2019 NEXO shows Hyundai's commitment to fuel cell vehicles.
+The 2022 NEXO shows Hyundai's commitment to fuel cell vehicles.
 While their last such vehicle was based on the Tucson, Hyundai decided to give its replacement its own platform, with its own unique styling and interior to go along with its unique drivetrain.
-That drivetrain has also been improved since it was last seen; Hyundai claims 20 percent better acceleration for the NEXO along with a range that's increased from 265 miles to 370 miles.
+That drivetrain has also been improved since it was last seen; Hyundai claims 20 percent better acceleration for the NEXO along with a range that's estimated at 380 miles.
 Like most electric vehicles, the NEXO is nearly silent in its operation.

-The Limited trim adds 19-inch wheels, a power sunroof, a heated steering wheel, a remote starter, a Krell 440-watt premium sound system, roof rails, a blind spot monitor and parking sensors.
+The Limited trim adds 19-inch wheels, a power sunroof, a heated steering wheel, ventilated front seats, a remote starter, a Krell 440-watt premium sound system, roof rails, rain-sensing wipers, and a hands-free liftgate.

-Standard safety features on the NEXO include driver, passenger, side impact and curtain airbags, stability control and traction control systems, a forward collision avoidance assist system, blind spot warning lights, a lane-keep assist system, a rearview monitor, automatic high beams and an automatic cruise control system that is capable of operating in stop and go traffic.
+Standard safety features on the NEXO include driver, passenger, side impact and curtain airbags, stability control and traction control systems, a forward collision avoidance assist system, blind spot warning lights, a lane-keep assist system, a rearview monitor, automatic high beams, front and rear parking sensors and an automatic cruise control system that is capable of operating in stop and go traffic.

 We've been hearing for decades that hydrogen fuel-cell cars would be the future, but it's never really happened.
 Sure, there have been some limited-run production cars like the Honda FCX, as well as lots of.
 But right now, and only if you live in California, there are just three hydrogen-powered cars you can buy: the , and .
 After spending a week with a Nexo I can safely say that it's the best of the bunch.
 And if you can make hydrogen life work for you, it's a fantastic all-around crossover to boot.